Abstract

 Building the Seismograph

-1. If you have a drill, you can mount the two wood dowels in holes drilled through the two wood support blocks.
-If you do not have a drill, saw two slots into the upper edge of each wood support block and then drop the dowel into these slots.
+• If you have a drill, you can mount the two wood dowels in holes drilled through the two wood support blocks.
+If you do not have a drill, saw two slots into the upper edge of each wood support block and then drop the dowels into these slots.

 2. The pen must write easily when pulled down onto the paper roll by the brick.
 Cap it when not in use.
 You may try substituting a soft lead pencil, a charcoal pencil, a crayon, etc.

-4. Fasten the screw securely into one end of the wood beam.
-This screw will rest against the wood stand so that the wood beam hangs level over the base.
+2. To make the wood beam hang level over the base, you can fasten the round-headed screw, bolt, or nail securely into one end of the wood beam.
+This screw will rest against the wood stand, making the wood beam hang level.
 To help the screw stay in place and not slip off of the wood stand, drill or carve a small hole 1/4-inch deep out of the stand and slightly larger in diameter than the screw head.
 The head of the screw can sit in this hole and press against the wood stand.

 Testing the Seismograph